 Student Summer Housing

-Summer housing is available to Bowdoin students who are employed by the College or who have received a research fellowship through the College.
-Student Employees must be working a minimum of 20 hours per week on campus during the summer - this minimum may be met by working more than one job on campus.
-Since staying on campus for the summer is a privilege, any student wishing to live in campus summer housing must also be in good social standing.
-All students will need to accurately complete and read the terms of the lease, including the fine print, to ensure that they can meet all the requirements of summer housing.
+Any student wishing to live in campus summer housing must also be in good social standing.
+All students will need to accurately complete and read the terms of the lease to ensure that they can meet all the requirements of summer housing.
 A supervisor's signature will also be required on the lease to confirm employment or research fellowship.

-While living in campus housing, students are expected to comply with all of the rules and regulations contained in the Apartment Lease Agreement and are bound to observe Bowdoin's Social Code as a guide to residential life as they would during the academic year.
+While living in campus housing, students are expected to comply with all of the guidelines contained in the Apartment Lease Agreement.